minosproject/minos/README.md

         -d                         (run as a daemon process)
         -D                         (device argument)
-        -C                         (set the cmdline for the os)
+        -C                         (set the cmdline for the os) -K                         (kernel image path)
+        -S                         (second image path - like dtb image) -R                         (Ramdisk image path)
+        --gicv2                    (using the gicv2 interrupt controller)
+        --gicv3                    (using the gicv3 interrupt controller - default value)
+        --gicv4                    (using the gicv4 interrupt controller - not support now)

-For example, the following command is used to create a Linux virtual machine with 2 vcpu, 84M memory, bootimage as boot.img, and 64-bit (current Minos only supports 64-bit VM) with virtio-console device and virtio-net device.
+For example, the following command is used to create a Linux virtual machine with 2 vcpu, 84M memory, bootimage as boot.img, and 64-bit with virtio-console device and virtio-net device.
 Below command will use ramdisk in boot.img as the rootfs instead of block device.

         # ./mvm -c 2 -m 84M -i boot.img -n elinux -t linux -b 64 -v -d -C "console=hvc0 loglevel=8 consolelog=9 loglevel=8 consolelog=9" -D virtio_console,@pty: -D virtio_net,tap0